Startup Founder Questions When Facing A Million Problems

 Rocket Ship or Pirate Ship

 As a founder, I think in astronaut or pirate mode.
 It helps visualize and contextualize the type of problem I’m dealing with and environment I’m in.
 And it helps lighten the mood.
 Have a bunch of momentum and leverage as a ‘rocket ship’ startup is fun but the reality is most founders navigate being on a pirate ship too.
-I’ve learned to solve problems and have a little fun, in both environments.
+And I'm not the only one who operates this way - check out Dave McClure's metrics for pirates.

 Follow Up Questions From Students